-The bustling beach and high-rise condos of Salinas are a sign of its well-known reputation.
+The bustling beach and high-rise condos of Salinas are a sign of its reputation as an exciting seaside destination.
 Despite the crowds, the many luxury hotels and fine restaurants that line Salinas’ dazzling beach make this a worthy stop.

 The resort town of Salinas resembles a miniature-sized Miami.
 It’s a popular destination among Ecuadorians, with many flocking from nearby Guayaquil on the weekends.
 Luxurious shops, restaurants and high-rise condos comprise Salinas.
 However, beneath the towering white buildings lie Salinas’ best feature: its beach.
 A large bay with calm, warm waters and a white sand beach is clearly the main attraction of Salinas.
 A pleasant malecón, or oceanside avenue, borders the beach.